iRestore Review: Are Hair Regrowth Helmets a Scam?

 Can Red Lights Regrow Hair?

-Red light therapy, which uses red wavelengths of light for health and cosmetic benefits, has actually been studied in clinical trials.
+Red light therapy, which uses red wavelengths of light for health and cosmetic benefits, has been studied in clinical trials.

-A 2013 clinical trial tested the effects of red light therapy on men with pattern baldness.
-The treatment “significantly improved” hair counts by 61% after 16 weeks of treatment.
+A 2013 clinical trial tested the effects of red light therapy in men with pattern baldness.

-Red light therapy has also been clinically shown to be effective for women.
-As we documented in our Capillus reviews article on another red light therapy device, a follow-up trial to the previously cited trial found similar results.
-Women experienced significant hair count increases.
+As we documented in our Capillus reviews article on another red light therapy device, a follow-up trial to the previously cited trial reported similar results: women experienced significant hair count increases.

-Overall we consider red light therapy to be potentially effective for hair regrowth.
+Overall, we consider red light therapy to be potentially effective for hair regrowth.
 The studies are early-stage, but are promising.

-Is the iRestore Clinically Proven to Work?
+Is iRestore Clinically Proven to Work?

 Whether or not any specific red light therapy device is likely to work depends on a few factors: if it’s been studied and proven to work in clinical research, if it uses an appropriate red light wavelength and if it uses an appropriate power value.

-We can’t find any evidence that iRestore has been clinically proven to work.
-We can’t even find any clinical studies on the device.
+We can’t locate any clinical studies on the device.
 This makes their “clinically proven” claim on the brand’s homepage questionable in our opinion.
-Just because the underlying technology is clinically shown to work, that does not necessarily mean that iRestore will work.

-The good news is that the iRestore device uses a red light wavelength that appears effective.
-The wavelength on iRestore helmets is 650 nanometers (nm).
+The wavelength used in iRestore helmets is 650 nanometers (nm).
 The effective wavelength range based on the clinical trials cited in the previous section appears to be around 620 nm to 700 nm, so iRestore falls right within this range.

 A medical review published in the Lasers in Medical Science journal on red light for hair loss concluded that “low-level light...at low powers of 5 mW, can enhance hair growth.”

-iRestore Essential
+Winner: iRestore

-iRestore Professional
+Winner: iRestore

 Our Clean Hair Growth Picks

-Happy Head Topical is our top hair growth solution.
+Ritual HyaCera is our top hair growth supplement.

-Pros and Cons of iRestore
+iRestore Pros and Cons

 Pros:

-• Backed by good technology
+• Backed by legitimate technology

 • Unlikely to cause side effects